Patch tests (contact allergy testing)

-- Bring a selection of cosmetics to be tested (up to ten items) including nail varnish, moisturiser, sunscreen, perfume, shampoo.
-Soap is not usually tested (it always causes a reaction if left on the skin for two days).
+- Bring a selection of cosmetics to be tested (up to ten items) including nail varnish, moisturiser, sunscreen and perfume.
+Shampoo and soap are not usually tested (these are intended to be washed off and may irritate the skin if left on the skin for two days).

 - Bring all prescribed and non-prescribed ointments, creams and lotions that you have used.

 - Relevant clothing including rubber gloves and footwear can be tested; about one centimetre of material is needed, taken from seams or other unimportant areas in contact with the affected skin.

 Some patients have photopatch tests because their dermatitis develops on skin exposed to the sun (photosensitivity).
 Two sets of perfumes, antiseptics, plant materials and sunscreens may be applied.
 After removal, one set is exposed to a small dose of ultraviolet radiation (UVA).
 This is not enough to cause a photosensitivity reaction on its own.